BattModels/asimtools/README.md

 pip install .
 ```

-You can also choose to use the latest version of ASE since the ones on PyPI and
+We recommend you use the latest version of ASE since the ones on PyPI and
 conda are quite outdated.

 ```